tejaspant/SDC_Udacity_Term1/Project2_Traffic_Sign_Classifier/README.md

 ## Visualization of Dataset
 ---
-The distribution of the images into different classes for the training, validation and test set is shown below.
+The distribution of the different classes of images for the training, validation and test set is shown below.
 This helps us get a brief idea about the statistics of the data
 ![alt text][image1]

 ![alt text][image2]